 Agenda

-What are the recommendations for reconciling nanos and occupational health?
+What are the recommendations for safeguarding occupational health when using nanos?

-The implementation of precautionary / preventive measures has been recommended by many actors based on the strong uncertainties and concerns about the dangers of nanomaterials for workers’ health.
+The implementation of precautionary / preventive measures has been recommended by many stakeholders based on the strong uncertainties and concerns about the dangers of nanomaterials for workers’ health.

-The first recommendation is to carry out a rigorous assessment of occupational exposure to nanomaterials – both at the macro level (no one is able to say today how many workers are exposed to nanomaterials at the national, European or international level) and at the micro level (within companies).
+The first recommendation is to carry out a rigorous assessment of occupational exposure to nanos – both globally (no one is able to say today how many workers are exposed to nanomaterials at the national, European or international level) and within each companiy.

-The identification and quantification of workers potentially exposed to nanomaterials is currently very difficult to achieve, due to the lack of updated dataSee1our “Who is exposed to nanomaterials in the workplace?” fact sheet.
+The identification and quantification of workers potentially exposed to nanomaterials is currently very difficult to assess, due to lack of up to date data1See our “Who is exposed to nanomaterials in the workplace?” fact sheet.

-In order to make up for the lack of knowledge in this area, AVICENN advocates, among other things, to make the registration of companies in EpiNano as soon as they complete a declaration r-nano for the nanomaterials covered by this device (carbon nanotubes, titanium dioxide nanoparticles, silica nanoparticles and/or carbon black at this stage).
-The companies concerned would thus be required to carry out a census of exposed workers.
+In order to address the lack of knowledge in the field, AVICENN advocates, among other measures, for the automatic enrollment of companies in EpiNano as soon as they submit an r-nano declaration for the nanomaterials covered by this system (carbon nanotubes, titanium dioxide nanoparticles, silica nanoparticles, and/or carbon black at this stage).
+This would require the relevant companies to conduct a survey of exposed workers.

-More generally, the r-nano The DGT of the Ministry of Labour should make more use of this register, include the products containing the nanos declared in the register and make it public as soon as possible, so that all workers can consult it – we are very far from this today, with only a few organizations such as the INRS and Santé publique France being able to request access to certain data!
-At the very least, it would be necessary for the DREETS, occupational physicians, CARSATs, regional health insurance funds and all occupational health actors and preventionists to have access to this information in order to have a precise map of nanoproducts and occupational exposure to nanoparticles.
+More generally, the DGT of the Ministry of Labor should make more use of the r-nano register, add the actual products containing the nanos declared in the register and make it public as soon as possible, so that all workers can consult it.
+We are very far from this today, with only a few organizations such as INRS and Santé publique France being able to request access to some of the data.
+At the very least, it would be necessary for the DREETS, occupational physicians, CARSATs, regional health insurance funds and all occupational health players and preventionists to have access to this information in order to have a precise map of nanoproducts and occupational exposure to nanoparticles.

 Portable instruments, relatively simple to use and less expensive than sophisticated equipment, exist and allow qualitative data such as particle number concentrations to be obtained: